benwiz/learn/NOTES.md

 - The data structure of having an array for vertices, an array for edges, and an array for shapes is not ideal.
 I decided to take this structure from boba.js because the point of this project is to learn C and WASM not to create an optmized program.
 In this same vein, some of the updating algorithms, `updateEdges` for example, can be greatly optmized but I am more interested in C language optmizations, for exmaple when to use values vs. addresses.

+## Algorithm Optimizations

+- `updateEdges` creates all possible edges, there almost certainly a way of simply finding the N-nearest neighbors without checking all neighbors.
+This would remove the need for the following sort algorithm.
+- `updateEdges` uses selection sort which runs in O(n^2).
+Choose a faster sorting algorithm.

 ## To Do

 - Move a dot across the screen